Amphotericin B Tillomed liposomal 50 mg powder for dispersion for infusion

 In studies comparing liposomal amphotericin B 3 mg/kg daily with higher doses (5, 6 or 10 mg/kg daily), it was found that the incidence rates of increased serum creatinine, hypokalaemia and hypomagnesaemia were notably higher in the high dose groups.
 In particular, caution should be exercised when prolonged therapy is required.

-Regular laboratory evaluation of serum electrolytes, particularly potassium and magnesium as well as renal, hepatic and haematopoietic function should be performed.
+Regular laboratory evaluation of serum electrolytes, particularly potassium and magnesium as well as renal, hepatic and haematopoietic function should be performed at least once weekly.
+Renal function should be closely monitored in these patients.
 Due to the risk of hypokalaemia, appropriate potassium supplementation may be required during the course of Amphotericin B Tillomed liposomal administration.
 If clinically significant reduction in renal function or worsening of other parameters occurs, consideration should be given to dose reduction, treatment interruption or discontinuation.
 Cases of hyperkalaemia (some of them leading to cardiac arrhythmias and cardiac arrest) have been reported.
 Most of them occurred in patients with renal impairment, and some cases after potassium supplementation in patients with previous hypokalaemia.
 Therefore, renal function and laboratory evaluation of potassium, should be measured before and during treatment.
 This is particularly important in patients with pre-existing renal disease, who have already experienced renal failure, or in patients receiving concomitant nephrotoxic medications (see section 4.5).

 Pulmonary toxicity